 I only have two words to sum up my first experience of Berlin:

-I mean, the weather was glorious, we found great places to eat and drink outside, and then couldn’t because the place seemed over-run with wasps.
+I mean, the weather was glorious, we found fascinating places to eat and drink outside, and then couldn’t because the place seemed over-run with wasps.
 But other than that, I had a great time.
 Once I’d started eating inside.

 Our first day was a bit taken up with recovering from an early flight and fighting the wasps, so not much to write home about.
 But we made up for it by day two!
 In fact, was very tempted to stay put all day, as I loved Cafe Einstein so much.
 As two separate people had recommended it, then we had to try it for breakfast.

 They asked us if we wanted to eat inside or out, but warned us about the wasps.
 We ate inside.
-I had fantastic scrambled eggs with ham, and could have happily devoured the whole bread basket.
-The coffee was great, we stayed for a second.
-Don’t make a mistake and go to the one on Unter den Linden (we did the first day), it’s a bit of a pale imitation.
+I had fantastic scrambled eggs with ham and could have happily devoured the whole bread basket.
+The coffee was great; we stayed for a second.
+Don’t make a mistake and go to the one on Unter den Linden (we did the first day); it’s a bit of a pale imitation.
 Go for dinner and head to the upstairs bar afterwards, Brad Pitt did.
 Although he was filming at the time.

 We spent hours in KaDeWe, both in the cookshop and in the food hall.
-I came back with a Brandenburg cookie cutter, though it was a tough decision.
+I came back with a Brandenburg Gate cookie cutter, though it was a tough decision.
 The food hall was like Harrods and then some, and we almost fell into indecision over which of the food stations to eat at.
 So instead I discovered my new favourite champagne is Jacquart.

 We should have come straight here for pre-dinner cocktails, as the Gin & Tonic Bar was disappointing in the extreme.
 We interrupted football viewing, so got no menus, surly service and two gin and tonics for €26!
-In spite of my love of gin, I won’t be going back, although we did discover that we like Gin Sul a lot, and a bottle made it back home with us.
+In spite of my love of gin, I won’t be going back.
+Although we did discover that we like Gin Sul a lot, and a bottle made it back home with us.

-My final meal was a late brunch at Café Krone, after we had walked some of the last standing sections of the wall.
+My final meal was a late brunch at Café Krone after we had walked some of the last standing sections of the wall.
 Loved it in here, very chilled, perfect Sunday morning kind of place.
 But there were flights to catch.

 We stayed at the Tryp Berlin Mitte, which was lovely and I’d stay there again.
-We had got a good deal on the room anyway, and upgraded our room for an extra €30 per night.
+We had got a good deal on the room anyway and upgraded our room for an extra €30 per night.
 This gave us a much bigger room, free wi-fi, an incredible shower and the contents of the mini bar.
-We’d do this again, and definitely stay there again, as it’s a great hotel, great staff and perfect location.
+We’d do this again and definitely stay there again, as it’s a great hotel, great staff and perfect location.